-Losing weight if necessary and avoiding alcohol is all included in the treatment which has required lifestyle changes.
+Losing weight if necessary and avoiding alcohol is all included in the treatment under the heading of required lifestyle changes.

-Continuous positive airway pressure devices prevent the airway closing by delivering a continuous supply of compressed air through a mask in addition.
+Continuous positive airway pressure devices prevent the airway closing by delivering a continuous supply of compressed air through a mask.

-Just like a gum-shield which holds the jaw and tongue forward to increase the space at the back of the throat a mandibular advancement device can also be used.
+A tongue control device which holds the jaw and tongue forward to increase the space at the back of the throat can also be used.

 A person has a higher risk of high blood pressure, stroke, heart attacks and two types of diabetes with untreated OSA.

-As your airway is partly hindered is when snoring happens.
-You need to know why your airway is hindered in order to cure your sleep disorder to look for a device that can aid with your problem.
+Snoring happens when your airway is partly blocked .
+You need to know why your airway is blocked in order to cure your sleep disorder so look for a device that can help with your problem.

-For people who only snore periodically, stop snoring devices are not intended for them.
+For people who only snore occasionally, stop snoring devices are not intended for them.
 You are likely to snore when you are cold for instance.
-If you snore night after night is what the devices are meant for.
+If you snore night after night you have a serious problem and the devices are meant for you.

-The fact that your tongue curls back when you are sleeping or your lower jaw drops off pressing together your air passages is one possible reason for your snoring.
+The fact that your tongue curls back when you are sleeping or your lower jaw drops back, thus restricting your air passages, are possible reasons for your snoring.

-Certainly, there is a possibility that you can rest easily since there are stop snoring devices that can put your jaw, tongue and soft palate back on its proper location if this is why you snore.
+Certainly, you can rest easily since there are stop snoring devices that can put your jaw, tongue and soft palate back in their proper locations if this is why you snore.

-Assisting you to sleep on your side the throat sprays, pillows, nasal strip, nasal dilators, mouth guards and sleep position monitors is what the anti-snoring aids can facilitate in keeping the body parts in position are the snore balls.
+Sleeping on your side, mouth guards and sleep position monitors are the anti-snoring aids that can facilitate keeping the body parts in position.

-Avoiding alcohol consumption close to bedtime can help with snoring as alcohol further relaxes the muscles in the back of the throat and can worsen both snoring and increase the risk of developing sleep apnea is what is recommended by doctors.
+Avoiding alcohol consumption close to bedtime can help with snoring as alcohol further relaxes the muscles in the back of the throat and can worsen both snoring and increase the risk of developing sleep apnea.

 Specifically, if you are not sleeping alone in your room, you can leave out the sleep monitor on the list of stop snoring devices.
-Furthering the annoyance of your bedmate this is because the device can make a sound.
+This will only further the annoyance of your bedmate because the device is noisy.